 This course explores the concepts of professional nursing.
-The rich heritage, professional role development, and history of nursing are emphasized.
-Current theories and models of nursing are compared and contrasted with the Blessing-Rieman College of Nursing and Health Sciences Whole Person Nursing Framework.
-Issues and trends that affect evidence based practice and challenges for the future are discussed.
+The rich heritage, professional role development and history of nursing are emphasized.
+Current theories and models of professional nursing are compared and contrasted with BRCN's Whole Person Nursing Framework.
+Issues and trends that affect Evidence Based Practice and challenges for the future are discussed.
 Prerequisite: Acceptance into the RN-BSN Track.
 (Offered distance education.)